 - Melt chocolate chips and drizzle over coconut.

-- To toast coconut: Pre heat oven to 300.
+- Pre heat oven to 300.
 Spread coconut in an even layer on a baking sheet.
 Toast coconut for 20 minutes, stirring every 5 minutes to prevent burning.

 Amount Per ServingCalories 261 Total Fat 16g Saturated Fat 10g Trans Fat 0g Unsaturated Fat 5g Cholesterol 26mg Sodium 190mg Carbohydrates 29g Fiber 2g Sugar 17g Protein 2g